MALEDICTIS

 - The debut EP features over 30 musicians, engineers, and artists.
 To see a list of who sang or played what on the EP, click here.

-- Maledictis has a new single (coming soon) titled Delica.
+- The first single after the EP is titled Delica.
 It features some of the same musicians as well as new ones.
 Click here to see a list of who preformed on Delicta.

 - Maledictis is not a touring band.
 It was born and raised in the solitude of quarantine.